 I thought I’d take a quick look at the time standards and associated point system.

-According to the group’s website, points are scored according to how your time compares with either the winner’s time in your age group or a ‘platinum standard’ determined by the AWMMWAGWC, whichever is faster.
+According to the group’s web site, points are scored according to how your time compares with either the winner’s time in your age group or a ‘platinum standard’ determined by the AWMMWAGWC, whichever is faster.
 The platinum standard times are “calculated for each age group and gender, using standard multiples of the ‘mean’ of the current marathon world record times for each age group and gender” according to the AWMMWAGWC.

 In the six Marathon Majors, the age group winners get 4000 points.
 Any runner who is within 29 seconds of the age group winner’s time receives 10 points less (3990 points).
 Runners within 30-59 seconds of the winning time receive 20 points less; those finishing within 1 minute and 29 seconds get 30 points less, and so on.
 In the other 44 races, the platinum standard is the 4000 point level, unless the age group winner exceeds the standard, in which case they get 4000 points and everyone else is scored relative to them.